When talking about productivity tools, the same words usually pop up in the conversation:

 In today's post, I'm sharing some tools that work for me in hopes of encouraging you to think of the tools that help you be more effective and efficient as well.

-Full disclosure: Some links below are affiliate links which means if you click and purchase, I may receive a commission at no extra cost to you.
+Disclosure: Some links below are affiliate links which means if you click and purchase, I may receive a commission at no extra cost to you.
 Of course, I only recommend products that I use, know, or trust.
 Enjoy!

 In no particular order, here are 10 surprising tools that increase my productivity.